Oh boy, how many times have I asked myself this question in the past!

 I second-guessed my decisions a lot.
 And the internet helped create a strong aversion to resume templates in my mind.

 That is until I realized – it’s not a one-size-fits-all.

-What works for me might not work for someone else with different skills, experiences, and goals.
-Someone might get their dream job using a resume template; another person might have more success with a fully customized document.
+Using a resume template might not work for someone else with different skills, experiences, and goals.
+Someone might get their dream job using a template; another person might have more success with a fully customized document.

-It all depends on the circumstances, the job, yourself, and, most of all, how you use the template (if you decide on it, of course).
+It all depends on the circumstances, the job, yourself, and, most of all, how you use the template.

 So, stick around!
 In this post, you’ll learn more about:

-- Why people hate on resume templates so much;
+- Why people might think that resume templates are bad;

-- Why you shouldn’t worry about templates and focus on the content instead.
+- Why you shouldn’t worry about using resume templates and focus on the content instead.

-I’ll also throw in some frequently asked questions about resume templates.
+I’ll also throw in answers to some frequently asked questions.